Ardis Bazyn — 818-238-9321 — firstname.lastname@example.org '

 If you wish to be added to my email newsletter list,

-please sign up in the subscription box to your left.
+please sign up in the subscription box to your left at the bottom.

 Letter from the editor